Uli-Z/autoPDFtagger/README.md

 ; API-Key = sk-...
 ```

+### Image Analysis Strategy

+- If a page has little text, OCR runs first so the vision model sees page‑local wording.
+- Embedded images and full‑page scans are prioritized; clusters of tiny icons can be replaced with a page render.
+- Only the top‑N images per PDF are analyzed (configurable) to keep runtime and cost predictable.

+### Caching & Costs

+- 24h on‑disk cache for OCR and AI calls; default dir `~/.autoPDFtagger/config`.
+- Disable per run with `--no-cache`.
+- Logs show per‑call usage, and cache hits include `saved_cost`; totals for spent/saved are aggregated per run.

 ### Local Models (Ollama)

 You can run fully local without any cloud keys by using Ollama through LiteLLM.